matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

     - In effect, a thread-safe channel from one thread to another:
         - Two producers with one consumer to illustrate the thread safety.
         - The particular queue used in this example acts like a pipe, as there's no buffering.
-- file searcher: the fork/join framework as s way to 'divide and conquer' recursive tasks:
+- File searcher: the fork/join framework as s way to 'divide and conquer' recursive tasks:
     - Java's fork/join framework allows less busy threads from an executor-service to 'steal' work from busier threads.
     - Basic pattern: divide task into subtasks (etc.), and then aggregate the results.